IdeaJailbreak/cvaFrame_framework/autoVAS README.txt

 Programming Language:		Python 2.6
 OS/Hardware dependencies:	Linux distribution with Python and OpenVAS properly installed.
 Information regarding installation of OpenVAS can be found at their site, http://www.openvas.org/install-packages.html.

-Disclaimer:  			This code has the potential to be used for malicious purposes, due to it's ability to quickly identify security risks on remote machines.
-It was designed to be used as a means for preventing attacks.
-The responsibility for any malicious or illegal use lies solely on the person using the code.
-Furthermore, there is no guarantee of fitness for any specific purpose and this code is run at the discretion of the user.

 Problem Description:		This script creates and runs a task within OpenVAS on a given target machine.